BoneManTGRM/Autonomous-research-agent/README.md

 https://autonomous-research-agent-hqby.onrender.com

 Important
-Add your Tavily key in the sidebar or search will run in stub mode.
+Add your Tavily key inside the sidebar.
+Without it, search will run in offline stub mode.

 ---

 # 🔬 Scientific Attribution and Field Protection

 **Reparodynamics**, **TGRM**, and **RYE** were created and defined by **Cody Ryan Jenkins**.
-These scientific terms may not be renamed, rebranded, removed, or represented as originating from any other creator.
+These scientific terms may not be renamed, repurposed, rebranded, or represented as originating from any other individual, organization, or entity.

-Any scientific, academic, commercial, or technical use must include attribution and citation.
+Any scientific, academic, commercial, or technical work that uses, references, or builds upon Reparodynamics or its components must include proper attribution and citation.

 **Required citation**
 Jenkins, C. R. (2025).
 Reparodynamics v2.2